AFresnedo/personal-games-tracker/design_notes.md

     * think about how ratings, that are not counted, are stored
         * another "offline ratings" table?
             * this then gets merged into "online ratings"?

+# Social Stuff

+## Forum

+## Following

+* atm, people just bookmark other people's profile
+* following is preferred because it offloads the bookmarking to the app